tomlatham/mpags-day-5-imawby/README.md

 At present only the Caesar Cipher is supported.

+# Testing

+After building the MPAGSCipher library it can be tested by running `ctest -VV` from the build directory.

 # Source Code Layout
 Under this directory, the code and associated files are organised as
 follows: